nandj-osu/appsploit/README.md

 ## Objective
 The goal of this project is to understand how certain exploits affect a system and their mechanisms of action.
 Once the mechanism of action is determined then we can design a solution to mitigate potential attacks.
 This will be showcased through a web site that acts as a gallery of exploits and their solutions.
 Ten types of attacks will be covered:

-Injection (SQL, HTML, iFrame, SSI, XML, LDAP, SMTP, etc.)
+Injection (SQL, HTML, iFrame, SSI, XML, LDAP, SMTP, etc.).
-Broken Auth (session hijacking, brute force, etc.)
+Broken Auth (session hijacking, brute force, etc.).
+Sensitive data exposure.
-Sensitive data exposure (stealing password hashes for stretch goal could go here) XML external entities (XXE)
+XML external entities (XXE).
-Broken access control
+Broken access control.
-Security misconfiguration
+Security misconfiguration.
-Cross-site scripting (XSS)
+Cross-site scripting (XSS).
-Insecure deserialization
+Insecure deserialization.
-Using components with known vulnerabilities Insufficient logging and monitoring
+Using components with known vulnerabilities.
+Insufficient logging and monitoring.

 Additionally, we will be demonstrating how a bad actor might conduct a cryptographic attack on data exfiltrated from a compromised web application.
 This will further demonstrate the need for a tiered approach to security; stop-gap, midterm, and long-term solutions will be discussed briefly at the end of this project